Everything about Tibet Trip — A Complete Travel Guide

 d) Spiritual Rejuvenation

 Because the Tibetan region is so religious and the environment is pretty pure, Tibet can be a place to take a temporary break from modern life and contemplate the spiritual aspect.
 Perhaps you will be super-amazed while witnessing the religious devotion of the locals.
-It is no wonder many people make it to Tibet to cleanse their souls, test their body and refresh minds.
+It is no wonder many people make it to Tibet to cleanse their souls, test their bodies, and refresh their minds.

-How to Travel Tibet?
+How to Travel to Tibet?

-Best Time to travel Tibet: When you should visit Tibet?
+Best Time to Travel Tibet: When you should visit Tibet?

-NO worries!
-Tibet can be visited all year round — but the perfect time to explore is in Spring and Summer (from April to October) when Tibet’s weather is mild and almost regions of Tibet are accessible by roads.
+No worries!
+Tibet can be visited all year round — but the perfect time to explore is in Spring and Summer (from April to October) when Tibet’s weather is mild and almost all regions of Tibet are accessible by roads.
 This also depends largely on our Tibet itinerary as few parts can only be traversed in Summer (for instance, Mount Kailash is covered with snowflakes throughout the year except in summer.)

 How to Get to Tibet